Jean-Fischer/sharpen.analyzer/docs/fix-provider-safety-checkers.md

 # Fix provider safety checkers

+This page is advanced reference material for maintainers and users who want implementation details about Sharpen's safety pipeline.

 This project uses a **unified safety pipeline** to ensure we only suggest transformations that are safe.

 The pipeline is executed by [`FixProviderSafetyRunner`](../Sharpen.Analyzer/Sharpen.Analyzer/Sharpen.Analyzer/Safety/FixProviderSafety/FixProviderSafetyRunner.cs) and has two stages: